benbria/object-spy/README.md

 ##### `options` parameter to `watch()`
 - `prototypeWrappingDepth`: An integer indicating the depth to which the object's prototype chain should be watched.
+(Default: `0`)
   - `-1`: Watch all members of the prototype chain until encountering `Object.prototype` or `Function.prototype`
   - `0`: Don't watch the object's prototype
   - `n`, where `n > 0`: Watch the last `n` members of the prototype chain.
-- `wrapPropertyPrototypes`: If `true`, watch the prototypes of the object's properties, the properties of the object's properties, the properties of the properties of the object's prototype, and so forth (i.e. the properties of the prototypes of every non-primitive value in the structure).
+- `wrapPropertyPrototypes`: If `true`, watch the prototypes of the object's properties the prototypes of the properties of the object's prototype, and so forth. (i.e. Watch the prototypes of every non-primitive value in the structure.)
+(Default: `false`)
   - The depth to which these additional prototype chains are watched is set by the `prototypeWrappingDepth` value.
-    If `prototypeWrappingDepth` is zero, and `wrapPropertyPrototypes`,
-    `watch()` will log a warning and do nothing.
+    If `prototypeWrappingDepth` is zero, and `wrapPropertyPrototypes` is true, `watch()` will log a warning and do nothing.
+- `copyCallObjectValues`: If `true`, the values of non-primitive arguments and return values of the wrapped object's methods are stored for later reporting.
+Otherwise, only primitive values, and the types, but not the values, of non-primitive values are stored.
+  (Default: `false`)

 ## Limitations